-Attendance: Except for the first ten class days of the semester, attendance will not be taken.
+Attendance: Attendance will be taken on the first six class days and on days designated "group project work days".
+Otherwise attendance will not be taken.
 However, students are still accountable for all material covered in class as well as any announcements made during the lecture period.